stasvlasov/disambr/README.md

 sets](https://en.wikipedia.org/wiki/Set_(mathematics)) (e.g., set of
-authors, set of companies) with special attributes that are used by `disabmr` functions to identify the kind of set it is working with or produce (e.g., a set of authors that are likely to be the same person, a set of companies that are definitely different companies, etc.).
+authors, set of companies) with special attributes that are used by `disabmr` functions to identify the kind of set it is working with or produced (e.g., a set of authors that are likely to be the same person or a set of companies that are definitely different companies, etc.).

-The attributes that are currently used to define/describe set as well as their values are listed below:
+The attributes that are currently used to define/describe sets as well as their values are listed below:

+-   `disambr_set_name`
+    -   string name of the set
 -   `disambr_entity`
-    -   `person`, `organization`, `publication`
+    -   either `person`, `organization`, `publication`
 -   `disambr_set_type`
     -   `similar_entities`, `different_entities`
 -   `disambr_set_coefficient`
     -   number between 0 and 1 indicating how strongly entities are similar or different from each other.
-It is use only for establishing order of sets processing (e.g., start with sets of least similar entities)
+It is used only for establishing order of sets processing (e.g., start with sets of least similar entities)
--   `disambr_set_name`
-    -   string name of the set
 -   `disambr_set_collection`
-    -   `single_set_table` (first column assumed to store entity id or entity id is just row number if `entity_id_reference` attribute is set to `self`, see below), `list_of_sets_as_lists` (each set is a list of entity ids), `dyads_table` (first and second columns assumed to be ids for the pair of entities)
+    -   `single_set_table` (first column assumed to store entity id or entity id is just row number if `entity_id_reference` attribute is set to `self`, see below),
+    -   `list_of_sets_as_lists` (each set is a list of entity ids),
+    -   `dyads_table` (first and second columns assumed to be ids for the pair of entities)
 -   `disambr_entity_id_reference`
     -   `self`, name of other set as in its `set_name` attribute
 -   `disambr_entity_id_reference_md5_sum`